decentraland/unity-renderer/docs/style-guidelines.md

       * other callbacks (with respect to `Enter`-`Stay`-`Exit` order)
     * `internal`
     * `protected`
+  * consider using local function for your helper method if it is small.
+    * Do not use local functions inside local functions.
   * For more detailed example on the methods ordering rules see methods organization in `CodeStyleExample.cs` file